linkorb/shipyard-cli/README.md

 ## About Shipyard

-Shipyard is a tool for orchestrating Docker swarm clusters and stacks from Ansible playbooks.
+Shipyard is a tool for orchestrating Docker swarm clusters and stacks.

 It is heavily inspired by [Helm](https://helm.sh/) and [helmfile](https://github.com/helmfile/helmfile) and provides the same concepts in a non-kubernetes but swarm-enabled environment.